XTRunner/compression-alg/README.md

 # compression-alg

+Python 3 Implementation of widely-used compression methodologies

-Three popular compression algorithms, i.e., Ramer–Douglas–Peucker Algorithm, Visvalingam-Whyatt Algorithm and Optimal Algorithm, are implemented in Python 3.
+Current available algorithm: Ramer–Douglas–Peucker Algorithm, Visvalingam-Whyatt Algorithm, Optimal Algorithm.

+Details of the algorithms can be found: